-MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data; however, there are a variety of methodological and statistical considerations when examining trends over time using MEPS.
-Examining changes over longer periods of time can provide a more complete picture of underlying trends.
+In terms of other factors to be aware of, MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data; however, it is important to consider a variety of factors when examining trends over time using MEPS.
+The length of time being analyzed should be considered.
 In particular, large shifts in survey estimates over short periods of time (e.g. from one year to the next) that are statistically significant should be interpreted with caution unless they are attributable to known factors such as changes in public policy, economic conditions, or MEPS survey methodology.

 With respect to methodological considerations, in 2013 MEPS introduced an effort focused on field procedure changes such as interviewer training to obtain more complete information about health care utilization from MEPS respondents with full implementation in 2014.
-This effort likely resulted in improved data quality and a reduction in underreporting starting in the 2014 full year files and have had some impact on analyses involving trends in utilization across years.
+This effort likely resulted in improved data quality and a reduction in underreporting starting in the second half of 2013 and throughout the 2014 full year files and have had some impact on analyses involving trends in utilization across years.

 The aforementioned changes in the NHIS sample design in 2016 could also potentially affect trend analyses.
 The new NHIS sample design is based on more up-to-date information related to the distribution of housing units across the U.S. As a result, it can be expected to better cover the full U.S. civilian, noninstitutionalized population, the target population for MEPS, as well as many of its subpopulations.
 Better coverage of the target population helps to reduce potential bias in both NHIS and MEPS estimates.

 Another change with the potential to affect trend analyses involved major modifications to the MEPS instrument design and data collection process, particularly in the events sections of the instrument.
 These were introduced in the Spring of 2018 and thus affected data beginning with Round 1 of Panel 23, Round 3 of Panel 22, and Round 5 of Panel 21.
 Since the Full Year 2017 PUFs were established from data collected in Rounds 1-3 of Panel 22 and Rounds 3-5 of Panel 21, they reflected two different instrument designs.
 In order to mitigate the effect of such differences within the same full year file, the Panel 22 Round 3 data and the Panel 21 Round 5 data were transformed to make them as consistent as possible with data collected under the previous design.
 The changes in the instrument were designed to make the data collection effort more efficient and easy to administer.
 In addition, expectations were that data on some items, such as those related to health care events, would be more complete with the potential of identifying more events.
 Increases in service use reported since the implementation of these changes are consistent with these expectations.
+Data users should be aware of possible impacts on the data and especially trend analysis for these data years due to the design transition.